Alhambra High School (Martinez, California): Campus

 Alhambra's campus was built into one of the Bay Area's characteristic rolling hills.
 The campus was renovated in 1994, and is now set in a Spanish style reminiscent of the old campus.
 In 2003, the Center for the Arts (Performing Arts Building or PAB) was completed, which seats 350 and plays host to theatrical and musical performances.
-This is a marked improvement for the school's drama department, which previously performed in the school's "multi-use room", a combination cafeteria and stage space.
+This is a marked improvement for the school's drama department, which previously performed in the school's "multi-use room", a combination cafeteria and stage space, also known by its sign above the main entrance doors, Commons.
 Most recently, the drama department received a new Black Box theater.
 The Center for the Arts also features rooms outside that are used to exhibit art.
 The Center for the Arts also has a large projector screen that can either hang down or retract into the ceiling above.
 This screen is often used for awareness programs for the students.

 The school's synthetic field for football, baseball, soccer, and lacrosse borders the main avenue through town, and an all weather track, tennis courts and basketball are set on the top of a hill.
 The renovation also produced a large gym facility and a student commons.

 Academics

 Alhambra Senior High 2012-13 State API score was 826 and the school or Student Groups scored at or above the statewide performance target of 800 in the 2012 Base.

-In the 2008-2009 school year, 81% of Alhambra's total graduates enrolled in postsecondary institutions.
+In the 2008–2009 school year, 81% of Alhambra's total graduates enrolled in postsecondary institutions.

-When comparing the Academic Performance Index, the SARC report found Alhambra to rank 8 out of 10 statewide in 2012-2013.
+When comparing the Academic Performance Index, the SARC report found Alhambra to rank 8 out of 10 statewide in 2012–2013.